martinratinaud/work-with-me/readme.md

 Husband of 1 wife

-I apply kanban for my family life (weird but worth it)
+I apply kanban for my family life (weird but worth it :-))

 ## Personality